Package 'BIOMASS'

 species

-(optional) Vector of species to be checked (same size as the genus vector).
+optional, vector of species epithets to be checked (same length as genus)

 useCache